 Listen back to our Weekly MCB Community Briefings Calls here.

-MCB issued a 9-steps guidance pack for the safe and phased reopening of mosques for congregational worship, in line with public health regulations.
+The MCB issued a 9-step guidance pack for the safe and phased reopening of mosques for congregational worship, in line with public health regulations.

 Download additional PDF resources and posters from the guide, including: